HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 - `library_preparation.biomaterial_core.biomaterial_id`
 - `library_preparation.biomaterial_core.ncbi_taxon_id`

+#### Added/changed library preparation-specific fields

-**New library preparation-specific fields**.
-The new `library_preparation.json` schema will additionally include a field for capturing INSDC experiment accessions if the project is already archived.
-This field (`process.insdc_experiment.insdc_experiment_accession`) generally represents a single library preparation in the archives (ENA, SRA, DDJB), and currently lives awkwardly in a process module for historical reasons.
-Additional library preparation-specific fields could be added in the future.
+The new `library_preparation.json` schema will include a field for capturing INSDC experiment accessions if the project is already archived.
+This field (`process.insdc_experiment.insdc_experiment_accession`) generally represents a single library preparation in the archives (ENA, SRA, DDJB).
+This field currently lives awkwardly in a process module for historical reasons and should be moved to the new library preparation schema.

+The current `sequence_file.library_prep_id` field will be removed.
+It is no longer needed because the user-supplied `library_preparation.biomaterial_core.biomaterial_id` field captures this information.

+Additional library preparation-specific fields could be added in the future to support data contributors and consumers.

 ### Projection of library preparation entity in metadata spreadsheet